zhangjunjunah/x/components/prompts/index.en-US.md

 ## When To Use

-The Prompts component is used to display a predefined set of questions or suggestions that are relevant to the current context.
+The Prompts component is used to display a predefined set of questions or suggestion that are relevant to the current context.

 ## Examples